zamith/zamith.github.com/source/_posts/2014-06-02-autoreload-with-vim.markdown

 CODE
 ```

-Notice that `theUrl` is being set to the first variable of the script, so that
+Notice that I'm using a regex with the first variable of the script, so that it
-it can be called from vim like this:
+works for all paths of a domain, and it can be called from vim like this:

 ```vim
 function!
 ReloadChromeRails()